 Hindy Snaid – text or call (347) 809-0785

-Utensil/Dish Toveling (Immersion): All items immersed must be new and devoid of stickers.
-Patrons immersing utensils/dishes must bring their own towels to dry items that were toveled.
-The mikvah and its surrounding areas including all floors and waiting area must be left clean and dry and void of any boxes, papers, etc.
+Conversions and Tevilas Keilim– The Mikvah is available during the daytime ONLY and only by advance appointment made by contacting Carla Crum, the Vaad’s secretary – email@example.com; (502) 724-7983.
+All items immersed must be new and devoid of stickers.
+People immersing dishes must bring their own towels.
+The mikvah and its surrounding area including all floors and waiting area must be left clean and dry and void of any boxes, papers, etc.

 The Vaad requests that anyone who wants to use the Mikvah give as much advance notice of the need to use the Mikvah, if possible at least 5 days advance notice but no less than 2 days (48 hours).
 Failure to give adequate notice may create a situation where the Mikvah will not be available.